cloudlinux/libcare/docs/libcare.rst

  .. code:: console

         (console2) $ ./hack.sh
-        (console1) $ ./server
+        (console1) $ # with running ./vuln/server
-        Got 0123456789ABCDEF01234567@
+        Got 0123456789ABCDEF@

 Congratulations on going through the sample!
-Go on and learn how the magic of `kpmake`_ script works, read how the patch is `build under the hood`_ and how it is applied by the `kpatch_user`_.
+Go on and learn how the magic of `kpmake`_ script works, read how the patch is `built under the hood`_ and how it is applied by the `kpatch_user`_.
 Or even jump to our `hacking guide`_!

 RHEL7 ``glibc`` sample
 ----------------------

 .. _`glibc sample`:
+.. _`helps to patch`:

 Most of the binaries in the system are coming from distribution packages so building patches for them is different from the above.
 Here is how to do it.

-This example builds ``glibc`` patch for old fashioned CVE-2015-0235 GHOST_ vulnerability for RHEL7.
-The build is done using `scripts/pkgbuild`_ and package files are stored in ``../packages/rhel7/glibc/glibc-2.17-55.el7``.
+This example builds ``glibc`` patch for an old fashioned CVE-2015-0235 GHOST_ vulnerability for RHEL7.
+The build is done using `scripts/pkgbuild`_ and package files are stored in ``packages/rhel7/glibc/glibc-2.17-55.el7``.

 Preparing environment
 ~~~~~~~~~~~~~~~~~~~~~

-First, we need the exactly the versions of tools and libs.
+First, we need the exact versions of tools and libs.
 Let's build a
-docker_ image and container for that:
+Docker_ image and a container for it:

 .. code:: console